 The abstract (not more than 350 words) must be in English and should include aims, methodology and findings (or its equivalent).
 Symposia organizers should provide an abstract for each paper presentation in addition to an overall abstract (300-350 words) for the symposium.Full Information

 The journal Learning: Research and Practice is awarding 2 best paper awards at Redesigning Pedagogy International Conference 2017.
-The award entitles each paper to S$800, a certificate and especial consideration for the journal.
-To be eligible for the award, accepted abstracts should submit an extended 1000 word abstract to ...
-Read More
+The award entitles each paper to S$800, a certificate and an especial consideration for publication in the journal.

 Follow us on social media for instant updates!